rocky/python-decompile3/README.rst

 ------------

-If you want Python syntax verification of the correctness of the decompilation process, add the `--syntax-verify` option.
+If you want Python syntax verification of the correctness of the decompilation process, add the :code:`--syntax-verify` option.
 However since Python syntax changes, you should use this option if the bytecode is the right bytecode for the Python interpreter that will be checking the syntax.